What Do You Need To Know To Stay On The Right Side Of Regulations When Decorating Apparel

 Senior Technical Consultant

-Susan DeRagon is the senior technical consultant for Qima.
-She has over 25 years of experience in the toy and premiums industry and has worked with PPAI as a technical consultant since 2008.
-DeRagon has conducted numerous technical seminars and webinars and closely with companies to provide the highest level of quality service in the areas of product testing, quality assurance, safety evaluations and inspections.
+Susan DeRagon is Senior Technical Consultant at QIMA (formerly AsiaInspection).
+With over 30 years of experience, she is a leading quality and safety expert on toys, children’s products, and promotional and licensed goods.
+She has conducted numerous technical seminars and webinars globally.
+She works closely with companies to provide the highest level of quality service in the areas of regulatory compliance, product testing, quality control and assurance, safety evaluations and inspections.

 Director of Sales

 Mary Poissant has been in the promotional products industry for 26 years.
 Mary started in the industry working for a local screen print shop in Buffalo, NY.
 In 1994 she began her distributorship including silkscreen print services as Ad Impressions.
 She partnered with Apple Imprints apparel on large projects for several years and in 2005 formally closed her distributorship and took on Director of Sales and Marketing of Apple Imprints Apparel, a top-rated wholesale, contract decorating company supplier.